Study Abroad Program Overview

 Use the following resources to learn more:

-The public health focus is an advantage if your campus does not offer community health classes.
-This program provides a first-hand opportunity to learn about health issues, understand common global challenges, and explore local solutions.
+The public health focus of this program is an advantage if your campus does not offer community health classes.
+This program provides a first-hand opportunity to learn about health issues, understand common global challenges, and explore local approaches to sustainability.

 10 quarter/6.7 semester UC units required; two courses.
 Letter grade required.